peterjobes/jekyll-now/_posts/2019-05-27-beautiful-lies-edinburgh-marathon-2019.md

 The wind heading back towards the finish was intense.
 It didn’t seem to give any benefits when it was behind you and yet turned into a raging hoolie when you turned to face it.
 I was able to keep the pace up through the twenty mile marker and started to believe it could be my day.

 Twenty one, twenty two… at twenty two I noticed my pace had begun to drop.
-The overall time was still where it should be for a 3:30 finish but the last mile had been a little too slow – I needed to regain my pace if I was to get in on target.
+The overall time was still where it should be for a 3:30 finish but the last mile had been a little too slow – I needed to speed up again if I was to get in on target.
 I tried to push and got marginally quicker for a few moments before hitting the wall catastrophically at mile twenty three.

 >The wind didn’t seem to give any benefits when it was behind you and yet turned into a raging hoolie when you turned to face it.

 I walked a little to refuel but was struggling to get going again and the next two miles were a mixture of painful walking and then running.
-I was swaying pretty dramatically as I passed the twenty five mile marker when a group of people noticed and started to cheer.
+I was swaying pretty dramatically as I passed the twenty five mile marker.

+It was here that a group of people noticed and started to cheer.
 They really went for it, encouraging me by name and cheering for Heaton, and that’s when I heard the beautiful lie:

 “Come on Peter, you’re looking good.”

-I knew how bad shape I was in by this point but I'd take any encouragement I could get.
+I knew how bad shape I was in by this point but I also really needed the encouragement.
 I straightened up and picked up the pace again.
 Coming round the final corner I raised my right arm in the air, fist clenched, and headed for the line.

 >Coming round the final corner I raised my right arm in the air, fist clenched, and headed for the line.

-I finished in 3:38:50 (though the split for the actual 42.2k was 3:37:09).
+My final time was 3:38:50 (though the split for the actual 42.2k was 3:37:09).
 I could barely walk and fumbled through the medal collection before dropping down next to a fence to recover.

 It’s hands down the hardest I've ever pushed myself in a road race.
 My emotions are bittersweet.
-I ran a PB by over five minutes, and I'm pleased to have turned in my best performance yet – but for 23 miles, it was on.
-It felt so close and yet ended up so far.
+I ran a PB by over five minutes, and I'm pleased to have turned in my best marathon performance yet – but for 23 miles, it was on.
+My target felt so close and yet ended up so far away.

 As F. Scott Fitzgerald wrote; “It eluded us then, but that’s no matter – tomorrow we will run faster, stretch out our arms farther … And then one fine morning– So we beat on, boats against the current, borne ceaselessly into the past.”